kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Underfitting

-Models miss structure.
+Models miss structure
-Errors stay high.
+Errors stay high
 Predictions oversimplify

 > Underfitting happens when models are too simple to capture important patterns in data.
 The model hasn't learned enough from training examples to make useful predictions on anything.